• About

 Chapter Co-Lead

-Jamie was born and raised in Ottawa, and moved with his family to the village of Cobden (an hour West of Ottawa) when he was in Grade 10.
-He knew early on that he was "different,” but he didn’t know of anyone who was LGBTQ.
-A lack of role models, along with daily bullying at school, led to struggles with self-acceptance until he came out for the first time at age 20 to a supportive co-worker.
-This journey motivated Jamie to take a lead role with the Pride organization in Pembroke, where he now lives with his fiance.
-Jamie's goal is to bring visibility, acceptance and education to the Ottawa Valley, so that those who are LGBTQ2S can celebrate who they are and be role models for others.
+I was born and raised in Ottawa, and moved with my family to the village of Cobden (an hour West of Ottawa) when I was in Grade 10.
+I knew early on that I was "different,” but I didn’t know of anyone who was LGBTQ.
+A lack of role models, along with daily bullying at school, led to struggles with self-acceptance until I came out for the first time at age 20 to a supportive co-worker.
+This journey motivated me to take a lead role with the Pride organization in Pembroke.
+My goal is to bring visibility, acceptance and education to the Ottawa Valley, so that those who are 2SLGBTQ can celebrate who they are and be role models for others.

 Sophie Smith-Doré (she/her)